Map Development Guide

 Spawners are required, especially rocket launchers improve gameplay a lot.

-- You can get your map to be played in both Solo and Team mode, but if wanted you can specify a mode.
+You can get your map to be played in both Solo and Team mode, but if want you can specify a mode.

 Smaller maps, less bridging in general.